apache/druid/docs/design/segments.md

 [LZ4](https://github.com/lz4/lz4-java).
 Once a query identifies which rows to select, it decompresses them, pulls out the relevant rows, and applies the desired aggregation operator.
 If a query doesn’t require a column, Druid skips over that column's data.

-Dimensions columns are different because they support filter and group-by operations, so each dimension requires the following three data structures:
+Dimension columns are different because they support filter and group-by operations, so each dimension requires the following three data structures: